 You should consider the investment objectives, risks, charges and expenses carefully before investing.
-Please call 877 518-9161 or log on to tiaa-cref.org for a prospectus that contains this and other information.
-Please read the prospectus carefully before investing.
+Please call 877-518-9161 for underlying product and fund prospectuses that contain this and other information.
+Please read the prospectuses carefully before investing.

 A TIAA-CREF brokerage account offers thousands of investment options.